-Wollaton Hall was designed by Robert Smythson and built by Sir Francis Willoughby between 1580 and 1588 for his family.
+Wollaton Hall is was designed by Robert Smythson and built by Sir Francis Willoughby between 1580 and 1588 for his family.
 Now a prominent Grade One listed building, the stunning Hall houses the city's Natural History Museum along with reconstructed room settings.

 Standing on a natural hill three miles west of Nottingham City Centre, Wollaton Hall is set in five hundred acres of spectacular gardens and parkland.
-The hall was used as the setting for Wayne Manor in the 2012 Batman film, Dark Knight Rises.
+The hall was used as the setting for Wayne Manor in the 2012 Batman film, Dark Knight Rises

 Things to see and do